Upcoming voyages

 S/V Arcturus went on the hard for a six week refit at Vuda Marina: a full exterior paint job, rigging checks, and general tender loving maintenance.
 Think of it as spring cleaning, South Pacific sailor style.
 What began as “a month of maintenance” became a true labor of love: long, grueling days spent grinding rust to bare metal, sanding until our arms ached, and priming every exposed curve and contour.
 The equatorial sun was merciless, and we learned firsthand that a hull forged for Alaskan ice bears little fondness for tropical humidity.

-For the past month, we’ve let the North Island lead us along its winding edges, a place we suspected would be beautiful yet had no idea would unravel itself with such quiet magic.
+For a month and a half, we let the North Island lead us along its winding edges, a place we suspected would be beautiful yet had no idea would unravel itself with such quiet magic.
 This corner of the Pacific is lush and subtropical, wild in its biodiversity, and richer in culture than we ever imagined… a land shaped by forests and volcanoes, yes, but also by the steady, resonant presence of Māori heritage woven through the rhythm of daily life.